satkis/receptai/SETUP.md

-# 🚀 Paragaujam.lt Setup Guide
+# 🚀 Ragaujam.lt Setup Guide

 Welcome to your Lithuanian recipe website!
 Follow these steps to get your website up and running.